caozh/Portfolio/README.md

 ## Database
 * [In-Flight Entertainment System](https://github.com/caozh/Portfolio/tree/master/Database/In-Flight_Entertainment_System) <br />
-In-Flight Entertainment System (IFES) offers enjoyable entertainment during the airline flight.
+IFES offers enjoyable entertainment during the airline flight.
 There are many records are needed to be stored and operated in order to keep the system running.
-It is a BCNF database system under Microsoft SQL Server (SSMS) SQL functions are predefined to serve multiple use-cases of the Entertainment System
+It is a **BCNF database system** under **Microsoft SQL Server (SSMS)** SQL functions are predefined to **serve multiple use-cases** of the Entertainment System
 * [Apartment DB System](https://github.com/caozh/Portfolio/tree/master/Database/Apartment_DB_System)

 ## Python